sheydabahrami/YOLOv3_TF2/README.md

 # YOLO_v3_tutorial
 This tutorial is about creating an API using FLASK for an image recogniton task by YOLOv3 algorithm

-For understanding codes you can use these references
+For understanding codes you can use these references:

 https://machinelearningspace.com/yolov3-tensorflow-2-part-1/